realworldocaml/book/book/testing/README.md

 ## Expect Tests

-While property-based tests are extremely useful, they're not always what you want.
-Sometimes, instead of writing down properties, you want tests that simply capture and make visible the behavior of your code under simple, concrete scenarios, and which warn you when that captured behavior changes.  *Expect tests* provide a way of doing just that.
+While property-based tests are very useful, they're not always what you want.
+Sometimes, instead of writing down properties, you want tests that capture and make visible the behavior of your code under specified, concrete scenarios, and which warn you when that captured behavior changes.  *Expect tests* provide a way of doing just that.

 ### Basic mechanics

 With expect tests, your source file specifies both the code to be executed and the expected output.
 Upon running an expect test, any discrepancy between the expected output and what was actually generated is reported as a test failure.

 Here's a simple example of a test written in this style.
-Note that the test generates output, but that output isn't captured in the source, at least, not yet.
+While the test generates output (though a call to `print_endline`), that output isn't captured in the source, at least, not yet.

 ```ocaml file=examples/trivial_expect_test/test.ml
 open!
 Base